Vishalreddy114/express-locallibrary-tutorial/README.md

 # express-locallibrary-tutorial
-This assignment is to know more about MVC.
+This assignment is to know more about MVC APP.